z-l-p/film-projector-retrofit/docs/projector-build-guide.md

 NEED PICTURE OF WIRING ON BACK OF BOARD

-4) Mount the encoder board to the 3D-printed encoder bracket (STL filename?) using two M2.3 x 5mm self-tapping screws.
+4) Mount the encoder board to the 3D-printed encoder bracket ("encoder_bracket.stl"") using two M2.3 x 5mm self-tapping screws.

 Encoder Mounting
 ================